 In Serifos, arrived in a quiet bay on one side of the island.
 You can swim, hike and play in the clear blue waters at various locations around the island.
 The numerous beaches fit all tastes.
 Easy-to-access public spaces with rows of tavernas and chairs arranged to enjoy fresh food and cold drinks.
 Or remote strips of sand that you reach by hiking down narrow paths – or even some that can only be reached by boat.
 Sandy beaches, rocky beaches and pebble-filled beaches.

 Are you brave enough to climb up and peek into the Cave of the Cyclops?
 Find it in the hillside to the west of Koutalas beach.

 While the beaches, waters and physical activities are fun enough, the main attraction is Serifos’ charming village and chora.
 The small whitewashed buildings evoke the most classic and ancient feel of a Greek island.
 At sunset, we climbed through the hillside, up hundreds of steps that weave through the homes to explore the Church of Agios Konstantinos that overlooks the shops, tavernas and marina.

 Settle in for a cold beer and late-night dinner after evening approaches and you have fully explored the village.

 Vienna, Austria – by Inspired By Maps

-Vienna is both absurdly progressive, and wildly backwards.
-Its gay pride festival is one of the biggest and most fabulous in Europe and its often claimed as the worlds most liveable city, yet somehow everything still closes on Sunday and smoking is common place in bars, restaurants and cafes.
-Vienna is a city with something for everyone: art, culture, food, history and architecture.
+Vienna is both absurdly progressive and wildly backward.
+Its gay pride festival is one of the biggest and most fabulous in Europe and it’s often claimed as the worlds most liveable city, yet somehow everything still closes on Sunday and smoking is commonplace in bars, restaurants, and cafes.
+Vienna is a city with something for everyone: art, culture, food, history, and architecture.
 I am completely in love and I’m sure anyone that visits will instantly be under her glorious spell.